 Frequently asked questions

-This cake keeps well at room temperature for at least 5 days.
-Simply store in an airtight container.
+This cake keeps well for up to 5 days at room temperature in an airtight container.

-Have you made this black currant cake?
+Have you made this blackcurrant cake recipe?
 Did you serve it cold with tea or warm as a blackcurrant dessert?
 If you’ve made it please leave a comment and/ or rating below and don’t forget to share your gorgeous creation with me on Instagram (tag #littlesugarsnaps).

 📖 Recipe